oracle/macaron/docs/source/pages/tutorials/detect_malicious_package.rst

 Future Work
 ***********

-We are actively working on the malware detection analysis in Macaron to improve the precision and support more ecosystems.
-An upcoming feature is a more advanced source code analysis.
+We are actively working on the malware detection analysis check in Macaron — to improve precision, support more ecosystems, and in particular, perform more advanced source code analysis.
 Stay tuned and feel free to contribute to improve this check.